-Regarding fuel removal from Unit 1 spent fuel pool, there is a plan to install a dedicated cover for fuel removal over the operating floor(1).
+Regarding fuel removal from Unit 1 spent fuel pool, there is a plan to install a dedicated cover for fuel removal over the top floor of the Reactor Building (operating floor).

-Before starting this plan, the building cover was dismantled to remove rubble from the top of the operating floor, with anti-scattering measures steadily implemented.
+Before starting this plan, the building cover was dismantled to remove rubble from the upper part of the operating floor, with anti-scattering measures steadily implemented.